Efficient Entanglement Routing for Satellite-Aerial-Terrestrial Quantum Networks: Abstract

 \section{Abstract}

-In the era of 6G and beyond, space-aerial-terrestrial quantum networks (SATQNs) are shaping the future of the global-scale quantum Internet.
-This paper investigates the collaboration among satellite, aerial, and terrestrial quantum networks to efficiently transmit high-fidelity quantum entanglements over long distances.
-We begin with a comprehensive overview of existing satellite-, aerial-, and terrestrial-based quantum networks.
-Subsequently, we address the entanglement routing problem with the objective of maximizing quantum network throughput by jointly optimizing path selection and entanglement generation rates (PS-EGR).
-Given that the original problem is formulated as a mixed-integer linear programming (MILP) problem, which is inherently intractable, we propose a Benders’ decomposition (BD)-based algorithm to solve the problem efficiently.
-Numerical results validate the effectiveness of the proposed PS-EGR scheme, offering valuable insights into various optimizable factors within the system.
-Finally, we discuss the current challenges and propose promising avenues for future research in SATQNs.
+In the era of 6G and beyond, space-aerial-terrestrial quantum networks (SATQNs) are poised to advance the development of a global-scale quantum Internet.
+These networks leverage free space optical satellite and aerial quantum networks to complement optical fiber-based terrestrial quantum networks to enable the distribution of high-fidelity quantum entanglement over long distances.
+However, establishing multi-hop end-to-end quantum entanglement remains highly challenging, not only due to time-varying link conditions and structural heterogeneity inherent in SATQNs{, }but also because noise in quantum channels and imperfections in quantum operations can degrade the quality of entanglement.
+To address this challenge, we formulate an optimization problem that maximizes SATQN throughput by jointly optimizing routing path selection and entanglement generation rates (PS-EGR) while ensuring high entanglement fidelity.
+The resulting problem is a mixed-integer linear programming (MILP) formulation, which is {NP-hard}.
+We propose a Benders' decomposition (BD)-based approach to solve this problem efficiently.
+Specifically, the MILP is decomposed into a master problem for binary routing path selection and a subproblem for continuous entanglement generation rate optimization.
+Numerical results validate the effectiveness of the proposed PS-EGR scheme, offering critical insights into the optimization and deployment of SATQNs.